MirAli-313316/Frizz-Analysis/README.md

 # Hair Frizz Analysis Tool

-A scientific image analysis application for quantitative frizz testing of hair tresses using computer vision and segmentation models.
+A scientific image analysis application for quantitative frizz testing of hair tresses using computer vision and AI segmentation.

 ## Overview